ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    A problem is one cause or potential cause of one or more network incidents.

 Incident management:
-:  Lifecycle management of incidents, including incident identification, reporting, acknowledgement, diagnosis, and resolution.
+:  Lifecycle management of network incidents, including network incident identification, reporting, acknowledgement, diagnosis, and resolution.

 Incident management system:
-:  An entity which implements incident management.
+:  An entity which implements network incident management.
 It includes (but not limited to) incident server and incident client.

 Incident server:
-:  An entity which provides which is responsible for detecting and reporting an incident, performing incident diagnosis, resolution and prediction, etc.
+:  An entity which provides which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction, etc.

 Incident client:
-:  An entity which can manage incidents.
+:  An entity which can manage network incidents.
-   For example, it can receive incident notifications, query the information of incidents, instruct an incident management server to diagnose, help resolve, etc.
+   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident management server to diagnose, help resolve, etc.

 Incident handler:
-: An entity which can receive incident notification, store and query the information of incidents for fault analysis.
+: An entity which can receive network incident notification, store and query the information of network incidents for data analysis.

 # Sample Use Cases